 The small monopoly once held by Mississippi will be no more as other Southern states work to adopt sports betting.

-Regardless of what the Seminole Tribe thinks, Florida will eventually strike a deal and bring sports betting to South Beach.
+Regardless of what the Seminole Tribe thinks, FL sports gambling will eventually be a reality in South Beach.

 “The South, in general, has evolved a bit,” Iarossi said.
 “The days of the Bible Belt politicians, who have been anti-gaming, are behind us.”